Hope starts with you.

-The National Alliance on Mental Illness (NAMI) is the nation’s largest grassroots mental health organization, established in 1979 for mental health clients and their families as a self-help organization dedicated to providing support, education and advocacy to anyone affected by persistent biologically based brain disorders or mental illnesses.
+The National Alliance on Mental Illness (NAMI) is the nation’s largest grassroots mental health organization.
+NAMI was established in 1979 for mental health clients and their families as a self-help organization dedicated to providing support, education, and advocacy to anyone affected by persistent biologically based brain disorders or mental illnesses.

-There are 220,000 NAMI members nationwide with 1200 affiliates throughout the nation.
-NAMI-Montgomery County is a chapter of NAMI Ohio joining around 60 other state affiliates.
+There are over 220,000 NAMI members nationwide with 1200 affiliates throughout the nation.
+NAMI Montgomery County is a branch of NAMI Ohio joining 60 other branches.
 The state coalition represents an important link in efforts to improve the quality of life for those with mental illness by implementing and integrating services and policies determined at the state level.